Chicana and Chicano Studies (CHST)

 Satisfies: a university graduation requirement–diversity.

-This course is a historical overview of Latino immigration from Mexico, Central America and the Caribbean.
+Historical overview of Latino immigration from Mexico, Central America, and the Caribbean.
 Special attention is given to the largest Latino sub groups in the United States.
-Students examine the social phenomenon of labor migration and immigration from Latin America in the context of political, economic and national inequalities.
-The transnational character of Latino immigrants and its political, economic and cultural contributions to sending and receiving nations are covered.
+Examines the social phenomenon of labor migration and immigration from Latin America in the context of political, economic, and national inequalities.
+The transnational character of Latino immigrants and its political, economic, and cultural contributions to sending and receiving nations are covered.

 CHST 331.
 LATINO FAMILY IN THE U.S..
 5 Credits.